nitheeshkm/nitheeshkm/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on various FPGA/Digital design projects @BroadcastSportsInc.
-- 🌱 I’m currently learning to create my own RSIC V with deep neural network acceleration and learn custom linux driver drivers.
+- 🌱 I’m currently learning to create my own RISC V with deep neural network acceleration and learn custom linux driver drivers.
 - 👯 I’m looking to collaborate on challenging projects including open source CPUs, accelerate AI DNNs and re-innovate broadcasting.
 - 💬 Ask me about Video encoders, decoders, Transport stream, video and audio codecs, DNN accelerators.
 - 💼 I've experince in RTL design, ASIC synthesis and layout design, and taped out an AI accelerator for which I did the RTL and ASIC synthesis.